callum-messiter/Address-the-Stars/README.md

 So, this is by no means a scalable solution to expand what3words to space and address all the stars in the galaxy.
 Nor will it bring the convenience of commnicatability to the field of astronomy.
-RA and Dec provide information such as rising and setting times, so astronomers and star gazers can plan observing windows - so it'd be a bit supurflous from their perspective.
+RA and Dec provide information such as rising and setting times, so astronomers and star gazers can plan observing windows - so it'd be superfluous from their perspective.
 There's also no need for a navigational solution for space, like there is here on Earth.
 At least not yet.

 But we do  have enough words to provide a unique three-word address to every star in the Local Group, so perhaps a post-human, inter-stellar travelling species will carry what3words into the realm of celestial navigation in the very distant future.